SNOWING IN BALI

 These drug bosses ski in Europe, surf in Bali, hook up with celebrity models and live in five-star hotels.
 They're 24/7 party boys with brass balls, steely nerves and reckless ambitions.

 They pay for their high-risk, hedonistic lifestyle by trafficking cocaine, ecstasy and marijuana on international flights and through the world’s biggest airports.
+But the cops are watching.
+After hundreds of interviews with drug bosses and cops, this book tells the adrenaline-pumping story from both sides of the law.

 "My heart is crying baby.
 If I was in jail in fucking New York ... but I'm in jail in Bali.
 I know that five minutes outside the front door I had the ocean.
 For a surfer, it makes it worse that you are in Bali and the waves are very good right outside your front door." — Brazilian surfer